-Fleas are a creation of nature, one might say, but nature also gives us the solutions on how to get rid of fleas.
-In this article you’ll find how to get rid of fleas using only natural solutions.
-Without chemicals and without drugs, that can harm your animal, you can still keep the fleas away from your house, but also from your pet.
+It is true that fleas are a creation of nature, but nature also provides us with solutions for removing them.
+The goal of this article is to teach you how to get rid of fleas using only natural solutions.
+Fleas can still be kept away from your house and from your pets without using chemicals and drugs.

-– Apple vinegar: Add 1 tbs. of vinegar in your pet’s water bowl.
-Also, you can dilute vinegar in water in a ratio of 50/50 and spray it directly on the fur.
-The fur will become more acidic and fleas will stay away.
+◾ Apple vinegar: Add 1 tbs of vinegar to your pet’s water bowl.
+Alternatively, you can dilute vinegar in water in a 1:1 ratio and spray it directly on the fur.
+Fleas will be kept away from the fur as it becomes acidic.

-– Lemon: Cut a lemon in quarters, cover them in boiling water and leave overnight.
-Spray this water on the fur with great care, avoiding the eyes.
+◾ Lemon: Slice a lemon in quarters and cover it with boiling water.
+Let it sit overnight.
+Spritz this water gently on the fur, avoiding the eyes.

-– Hair cutting: Early in the season, you should cut the long hair of the dog because it is preferred by these parasites, offering the perfect conditions to multiply because of the heat and moisture.
+◾ Hair cutting: In the early season, you should cut your dog’s long hair so that it won’t be a target for these parasites, since it provides optimal conditions for proliferation due to the heat and moisture.

 It is very likely that you already have fleas and flea eggs in your home if you found these parasites on your pet.
-If your companion has already gotten rid of them, it’s time to take some measures to remove these parasites from your house:
+If your companion has already gotten rid of them, then you will need to take some measures to get rid of them in your house as well:

-– Washing the bedding: Fleas are active at night and they probably got shelter in your bed where they found food and warmth.
-They probably have already left their eggs there.
-Therefore it is necessary to wash all bedding.
+Washing the bedding: Fleas are active at night and probably found warmth and food in your bed.
+It is likely that they have already laid their eggs there.
+As a result, all bedding needs to be washed.

-– Baking soda and salt: Sprinkle a 1:1 mixture of baking soda and salt on the carpet because it will dehydrate these parasites and their eggs.
-Let overnight and vacuum it the next day.
+◾ Baking soda and salt: Dehydrate these parasites and their eggs by sprinkling baking soda and salt (1:1 ratio) on the carpet.
+Let it sit overnight and vacuum the next day.

-– Diatomite powder (Diatomaceous Earth): It is obtained from the fossilized skeleton of marine unicellular plants and is excellent for eradicating fleas because it dehydrates them.
+◾ Diatomaceous Earth: This product is made from the fossilized skeletons of marine unicellular plants and is excellent for eradicating fleas because it dehydrates them.
 It should be applied to the entire house.
 The product can even be applied directly to fur.

 ◾ Nematodes: Essentially, these are flatworms that feed on flea larvae.
-It is the only way to keep your yard and garden flee-free.
+It is the only way to keep your garden and yard flee-free.